drhsqlite/pikchr/homepage.md

   *  Check-in comments
   *  Anywhere else that Markdown or similar markup languages are used

-Pikchr diagrams are easy to generated.
+Pikchr diagrams are easy to generate.
 The language is simple.
 There is lots of documentation and examples on-line (links below).
 Anyone who is comfortable using Markdown should be able to pick up Pikchr with minimal extra effort.